awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

                coredns=<602401143452.dkr.ecr.us-west-2.amazonaws.com>/eks/coredns:v<1.7.0>-eksbuild.1
    ```

 1. \(Optional\) If you're using x86 and Arm nodes in the same cluster and your cluster was deployed before August 17,2020, then edit your `coredns` manifest to include a node selector for multiple hardware architectures with the following command\.
 This is a one\-time operation\.
-After you've added the selector to your manifest, you don't need to do it each time you upgrade\.
+After you've added the selector to your manifest, you don't need to do it each time you update\.
 If you cluster was deployed on or after August 17, 2020, then `coredns` is already multi\-architecture capable\.

    ```
    kubectl edit -n kube-system deployment/coredns